 Money $aving Tip: If you can find accommodations that offer something like the Civil War and More package that includes tickets and vouchers to the various Gettysburg attractions, it's more economical than buying each attraction admission separately.

-Itinerary - Day 1
+Day 1

 Morning: Arrive in Gettysburg and get settled in your accommodations.

-Once settled, visit Beyond the Battle Museum.
+Visit Beyond the Battle Museum.
 625 Biglerville Road, Gettysburg.

 This is going to be unlike any museum you've visited before as it's a very interactive museum.
+You'll find out what it was like to be an ordinary person when the armies and battle of Gettysburg hit the town and bullets began flying through the walls of your house.

-Caught In the Crossfire experience | Photo credit: Beyond the Battle Museum
+Caught In the Crossfire experience

 This is one interactive museum you don't want to miss!
 Visit the "Best New Museum" in the country, as voted on by USA TODAY 10 Best readers and named 2025 Tripadvisors Travelers Choice.
 The museum, Beyond the Battle, tells the remarkable story of ordinary eyewitnesses and their extraordinary experiences before, during, and after the Civil War.
 Through twelve interactive exhibit galleries packed with rare artifacts, the museum explores the story of Gettysburg like you've never seen or heard it before.